Framed Matrices and $A_{\infty}$-Bialgebras: Face Operators and Chain Complexes

 \subsection{The Reduced Balanced Framed Join $\mathfrak{m}{\circledast}_{kk}\mathfrak{n}$}

-\begin{definition} A \textbf{reduced }bipartition matrix $C$ represents a class of bipartition matrices in which $C\sim C^{\prime}$ if and only if $C$ and $C^{\prime}$ differ only in the number of empty biblocks in their entries.
+\begin{definition} A bipartition matrix $C$ is \textbf{reduced } if it represents a class of bipartition matrices in $\mathfrak{m}\circledast\mathfrak{n}$ such that $C\sim C^{\prime}$ if and only if $C$ and $C^{\prime}$ differ only in the number of empty biblocks in their entries.
 The \textbf{reduced} framed join and the \textbf{reduced balanced} framed join are denoted by

 respectively.
 The canonical projections (denoted by the same symbol) are

 and

 \end{definition}